Liberal Democrat campaigners outside Romsey's police station

 Would you like to receive phone communication?

 The Liberal Democrats may use the information you provide, including your political opinions, to further our objectives and share it with our elected representatives.
 Any data we gather will be used in accordance with our privacy policy: libdems.org.uk/privacy.
-You can exercise your rights and withdraw your consent to future communications by contacting us: data.protection@libdems.org.uk or: DPO, Lib Dems, 1 Vincent Square, SW1P 2PN.
+You can exercise your rights and withdraw your consent to future communications by contacting us: data.protection@libdems.org.uk or: DPO, Lib Dems, 66 Buckingham Gate, London, SW1E 6AU.
 We will include your name and address/postcode when submitting and sharing the petition with The Police and Crime Commissioner for Hampshire and Isle of Wight.

 This website uses cookies